Advertisement

 How can I get help from my school to cover uniform costs?

-Facebook Marketplace, Gumtree and eBay are packed with plenty of cheap second-hand school uniforms – keep an eye out for a bargain deal.
+Other than school second hand sales in schools, Facebook Marketplace, Gumtree and eBay are packed with plenty of cheap second hand school uniforms – keep an eye out for a bargain deal.
 It’s worth trying charity shops in your local area too.

 Supermarkets also have deals on uniforms.
-For example, at Aldi and Lidl, you can get a full school uniform for £5.
-Both deals include polo shirts, a sweatshirt and either a girl’s pleated skirt or boy’s trousers.
-Lidl will also donate 50p to the NSPCC.
+For example, at Aldi and Lidl, you can get a full school uniform for £5, but this only lasts as long as stock lasts.

 Can I get a school uniform grant from a charity? ?